ManuelRoeder/fedt4t-pro/README.md

-# FedT4T-Pro: Evolutionary Dynamics for Driving Cooperation in Federated Learning Systems
+# FedT4T-Pro: Driving Cooperation in Federated Learning via Evolutionary Game Theory

-This respository is an implementation of the algorithm proposed in the paper "**Evolutionary Dynamics for Driving Cooperation in Federated Learning Systems**".
+This respository is an implementation of the algorithm proposed in the paper "**Driving Cooperation in Federated Learning via Evolutionary Game Theory**".

 ![racf](/assets/racfl.png)